Is Wellbutrin An SSRI?

 Now, let's discuss dizziness.
-If you find yourself dizzy when you first take the drug, it could be a normal side effect.
-If you take marijuana or alcohol while taking the drug, it can make your problem worse.
+Feeling dizzy can be a common side effect of taking Wellbutrin.
+If you're dizzy when you first take the medication, it could be a common side effect.
+If you smoke marijuana or drink alcohol while taking Wellbutrin, it can make your dizziness worse.
 When you're dizzy, try to avoid driving or using heavy machinery.
-Try to avoid alcohol as well.
-It can make you more likely to have a seizure.
-The side effects can increase with age as well.
-Particularly the dizziness, which can cause a fall.
+It's best to avoid drinking alcohol when taking the medication.
+One of the reasons is it can increase your risk of having a seizure.
+The side effects can increase with age as well, particularly the dizziness, which can be a safety hazard.
+If you're not careful, you could fall.
 An older person may experience memory loss as well.

 Of course, you should always take the drug as prescribed, and no more.
 If you do overdose, you could have a hard time breathing, or you may pass out.
 Someone who witnesses an overdose should call the poison control center at 1-800-222-1222.
 For those living in Canada, there is a provincial center one can call.

-Also, seizures and hallucinations can be a sign of an overdose as well.
+Seizures and hallucinations can be a sign of an overdose as well.

 Storage And Disposal